Deltares/hydromt/docs/guides/advanced_user/architecture.rst

 also carries the :class:`DataAdapter`, :class:`URIResolver` and :class:`Driver` and
 serves as an entrypoint to the data.
 Per HydroMT data type (e.g. `RasterDataset`, `GeoDataFrame`), HydroMT has one :Class:`DataSource`, e.g. :Class:`RasterDatasetSource`, :Class:`GeoDataFrameSource`.
-The py:method:`DataSource.read` method governs the full process of discovery with the :Class:`URIResolver`, reading data with the :Class:`Driver`, and transforming the data to a HydroMT standard with a :Class:`DataAdapter`.
+The :meth:`DataSource.read` method governs the full process of discovery with the :Class:`URIResolver`, reading data with the :Class:`Driver`, and transforming the data to a HydroMT standard with a :Class:`DataAdapter`.